andrewhercules/marketplace/README.md

 ####Running the Unit and End-to-End Tests

-For unit tests, I used Karma and Jasmine to conduct a simple test of Angular's $http GET service request and to mock the response data received from the GET request.
+For unit tests, I used Karma and Jasmine to conduct a simple test of Angular's $http GET service request, to mock the response data received from the GET request, and to test the individual data objects contained within the response data array.
 For end-to-end tests, I used Protractor and Jasmine to conduct feature tests and overall usability tests.

 Prior to running the tests, please ensure that you [install Node.js](http://nodejs.org/), [update NPM](https://docs.npmjs.com/getting-started/installing-node), and install both [Protractor](http://angular.github.io/protractor/#/tutorial) and [Karma](http://karma-runner.github.io/0.12/intro/installation.html) along with the relevant plugins/dependencies listed with their respective installation instructions.

 To run the unit tests, use the ``$ karma start`` command.

-To run the end-to-end tests, first start the server using ``$ npm start`` and then run ``$ protractor``.
-Please note that the tests will take approximately 30-45 seconds.
+To run the end-to-end tests, first start the server using ``$ npm start`` and then, in a new terminal window, run ``$ protractor``.
+Please note that the tests will take approximately 30 seconds to complete.